Saturday, March 25, 2017

 Endowments have utilized alternative investments for diversification purposes for decades.
 In fact, the percentage by which they have allocated assets to alternative investments has recently spiked.

-Figure 13 illustrates how endowments dramatically increased their allocation to alternative investments from 2007 to 2011.
+Figure 13 illustrates how endowments dramatically increased their allocation to alternative investments from 2007 to 2015.
 The primary funding vehicle utilized to increase the allocation to alternative investments was the equity portfolio.
-During this three-year period, the percentage of total allocation to alternative investments increased by 20% while equities decreased by 19%.
+During this nine-year period, the percentage of total allocation to alternative investments increased, at times, by as much as 19% while equities decreased by as much as 17%.
 These allocation trade-offs were made in response to the rising correlations of traditional equity asset classes, which spurred endowments’ efforts to pursue greater diversification within their asset allocation models.

 |“The allocation shift from equities to alternative investments by endowments appears to coincide with rising equity correlations.”|